bsuire/streamChat/README.md

 streamChat
 ==========

-streamChat is a Node.js browser chat web application. streamChat uses socket.io for real-time communications between users, and used the demo http://socket.io/get-started/chat/ as a boilerplate.
+streamChat is a Node.js browser chat web application, available here: https://stream-chat-plus.herokuapp.com/

+streamChat uses socket.io for real-time communications between users, and used the demo http://socket.io/get-started/chat/ as a boilerplate.

 **CURRENTLY IN DEVELOPMENT**